CHR. Did you meet with no other assault as you came?

 sight gave them occasion of this discourse.

 CHR.
-Ah, my brother! this is a seasonable sight; it came opportunely to us after
+Ah, my brother! this is a seasonable sight; it came opportunely

 the invitation which Demas gave us to